Approved Elective Course List for AS Degrees

 - Only six (6) elective credits are allowed in any combination of PED courses.

-- Career and technical courses, whether taken at another institution or at PPCC, are not accepted toward this degree without approval of the Vice President for Instructional Services.
+- Career and technical education courses, whether taken at another institution or at PPCC, are not accepted toward this degree without approval of the Vice President for Instructional Services.
 Approval is given only when it is appropriate to the educational objectives of a student.

 - Courses numbered below 100 do not apply toward degrees.